ecarlste/tailwind-sandbox/app/website-projects/recipe-page/README.md

 I eventually realized that it was because I did not have a default set, because some settings were not needed when I was only testing for mobile at 375px.
 An example of this is when using `sm:rounded-3xl` for screens larger than a phone.
 If I started on the page looking at it in mobile design, the corners were not rounded, but when I scaled up and then back down the corners would remain longer than I expected.

-Once set set the style to `rounded-none sm:rounded-3xl` it responded correctly for both mobile as well as larger screens and the breakpoint was hit correctly when scaling up and down.
+Once I set the style to `rounded-none sm:rounded-3xl` it responded correctly for both mobile as well as larger screens and the breakpoint was hit correctly when scaling up and down.

 ### Continued development